NEXT UP ON this.

 Get your affairs in order

 A career change is a big decision.
 You need to ensure that you have the resources ‒ in terms of time and money ‒ to make this work.
 If you feel like you might be stretched financially, particularly if you need to do further study to move forward, it’s worth checking to see if you’re eligible for any scholarships, government assistance or financial aid.
+Find out more about managing the costs of university.
+Also check out Deakin’s fee estimator tool and FEE-HELP repayment calculator.

 Getting on-the-job experience in a new career can sometimes feel like selling your soul.
 We’ve all heard the horror stories of endless unpaid internships, or work experience that is solely an experience in collecting the office coffees.
 But don’t be put off.
 Getting part-time work, an internship or putting in a small amount of (good quality) volunteer time will not only look great on your CV, but also solidify your decision to change career.